 - Meanwhile mix the truffle oil, lemon juice and soy sauce and put into a small bowl.
 Add 1 tbsp grated Parmesan.

 - Put the salad leaves onto a shallow platter, and drizzle over some olive oil and a little thick balsamic vinegar.

 - Add the meat, including its juices, to the dressing and coat.

-- Deglaze the wok with some balsamic vinegar.
+- Deglaze the wok with some balsamic vinegar (if there is lots of juice, you will need to reduce until it’s syrupy).
 Add to the meat.
 Arrange the meat over the salad leaves and garnish with the remaining Parmesan and the furikake or sesame seeds.

 To find out more about furikake, follow this link.